Gilbert White

 a returning language.

-But today, its not raining,
+But today, it’s not raining,

 and the tree says, wait.